AffinityGH/AutoZoom/README.md

 # AutoZoom
 A program designed to make your Zoom schedule easier to follow.

+Feel free to distribute the code, but please do not claim it as your own.
+Please ask before using portions of my code as well.

 **Important Program Settings**

 Make sure you run the program as administrator when you need to make a new schedule!